rbutrcom/rbutr-browser-extension/README.md

 ##  What is rbutr?
 Rbutr tells you when the webpage you are viewing has been disputed, rebutted or contradicted elsewhere on the internet.

-This is the rbutr's browser extension for Chrome and Firefox (WebExtensions).
+This is the rbutr's browser extension (WebExtensions).

 To know more checkout the videos (older version of the extension): https://www.youtube.com/watch?list=PLSz7oRxf5vs39J4asj8nQFauvih7zJXl_&v=hdgNnQm9be4